pak-ji/mptcp-socket-example/README.md

 ## MPTCP Socket API test app
-This is echo program between server and client.<br>
+This is echo and file send program between server and client.<br>
 To run this, the Linux kernel must first have MPTCP built into it.<br>
 Refer to ref 1) below to build MPTCP in the Linux kernel.<br>
 And I used `tcpdump` for packet capture.